jcornaz/kwik/CONTRIBUTING.md

 ## Build from source

-Make sure that the environment variable `JAVA_HOME` point to a JDK installation (preferably java 11)
+Make sure that the environment variable `JAVA_HOME` point to a JDK installation (version 11 or newer)

 This project use a standard [gradle](https://gradle.org/) setup.
 Here are the most important tasks you may want to run: